samksmith/Predator-evasion-networks-in-fish-larvae/README.md

 allcounts_redDrum.txt - raw counts data for red drum dataset.

 color_allrem.csv - module csv files for the red drum dataset.
-These modules were all significantly associated (p<=0.01) with at least one measured trait.
+These modules were all significantly associated (p<=0.01) with at least one measured trait and were enriched for GO terms (after removal of covariates and gpc1b from dataset).

 EggNOG2GO.txt - Pipeline for creating eggNOG gene GO annotations.

 fuimanfish_metadata.csv - One of three datasets containing measured traits and information about red drum larvae.

 ge_pipeline_reddrum.R - Gene expression analysis pipeline used on red drum dataset.
-Majority of the pipeline was originally created by Mikhail Matz (https://github.com/z0on) and modified by Sam Smith.
+Pipeline was originally created by Mikhail Matz (https://github.com/z0on) and modified by Sam Smith.

 genetic_relatedness.R - Pipeline for detecting relatedness between red drum larvae.
-Majority of the pipeline was originally created by Mikhail Matz (https://github.com/z0on) and modified by Sam Smith.
+Pipeline was originally created by Mikhail Matz (https://github.com/z0on) and modified by Sam Smith.

 mito_traits.covMat - covariance matrix based on single read resampling for mitochondrial genes in the red drum dataset.

 mito_traits.ibsMat - identity-by-state matrix for mitochondrial genes in the red drum dataset.

-module-trait_NoPCs.csv - Lists significant correlations between modules and measured traits for red drum dataset (module, trait, correlation, p-value).

 mom_id_fuimanfish.txt - Pipeline for making covariance and identity-by-state matrices for mitochondrial genes and all genes.